-Are the above 3 tips the end all be all?
-Of course not!
-But for those who want to make sure they are a pleasure to communicate with these tips will get you off to a running start.
+Are the above three tips the end all be all?
+Of course not.
+But for those who want to be a delight to communicate with, these tips will get you off to a running start.

 Hungry for more?

-I have an entire E-mail Etiquette 101 online 24/7 for those who want to learn the ins and outs of proper email use.
-The “101” covers the above 3 tips in much more detail so you can be aware of what I call the “e-nuances” of communicating with the written word.
+This entire website is online 24/7 for those who want to learn the ins and outs of proper email use.
+My “101 Email Etiquette Tips” covers the above three tips and 98 more so you can be aware of what I call the “enuances” of communicating with the written word.